edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 The first imports are templates from the ``common-tags`` library we installed earlier.
-Then, we import the EdgeDB binding.
+Then, we import the Gel binding.
 The third import is the query builder we described previously.
 We also import our errors and our OpenAI API client initializer function.